Where do you work from?

 What is the procedure if I do not want to continue having therapy?

 I do not impose any notice period, should you decide for whatever reason that you do not wish to continue.
-I hope that you would feel able to talk about this with me in your session.
+I hope that you would always feel able to talk about this with me in your session. it may be that something has been difficult to let me hear and this discussion provides an opportunity to speak it out and for our work together to take a different path.